Sign up for E-Alerts

 Letters to and from EFC on the Proposal

 Materials on the Proposals to Use CWSRF to Finance the Tappan Zee Bridge

 -2008, Riverkeeper calls on the State agencies involved to offer alternatives to replacing the existing Tappan Zee Bridge with a new structure and challenges the project environmental review process.

 -Represented by Pace Law School’s Environmental Litigation Clinic in White Plains, NY, Riverkeeper submits comments to the New York State Department of Transportation on the scope of the intended Tappan Zee Bridge environmental impact statement and has requests involvement in the decision-making process as the project progresses.
 Comments submitted express extreme concern over the Tappan Zee Hudson River Crossing Project proposal, which did not address vital issues such as traffic congestion and pollution and had the potential to cause needless destruction to the Hudson River and surrounding communities and environment.
 More

-In the fall of 2011 Governor Cuomo and the state agencies involved began pushing a plan forward for a “car only” bridge design that disregards the concerns of the public and local elected officials regarding how the bridge will be paid for, and the shortsighted waste of government resources that fails to improve the region’s transportation system.
-They have also made every effort to marginalize the public and shield themselves from public accountability, by giving the public only 60 days to weigh in on the largest public works/engineering project in the Hudson Valley’s recent history, and failing to provide a detailed financial plan describing how a new bridge will be paid for.
+-In 2011 Governor Cuomo and the state agencies involved began pushing a plan forward for a “car only” bridge design that disregarded the public and local elected officials concerns regarding how the bridge will be paid for, and the shortsighted waste of government resources that failed to improve the region’s transportation system.
+They also made efforts to marginalize the public and shield themselves from public accountability, by giving the public only 60 days to weigh in on the largest public works/engineering project in the Hudson Valley’s recent history, and failing to provide a detailed financial plan describing how a new bridge will be paid for.
+Press Release